agvxov/csope/documentation/dev_man.md

 How the situation has progress so far:
 * the Truncation option has been removed
 * fileversion conditional IO has been removed, the remnants are only there to signal an error

+### Edit all
+\<Ctrl\>+e opens all results for editing in a loop.
+Between edits there was a prompt to interrupt the iteration.
+There was an `-e` option which to suppress this behaviour (also making you to break).
+Both models proved to be annoying, therefor now we check for the editor returning non-zero.